Get Published: How to Write Romance

 So, Tracey thinks her limbs are long and lean, her hair is beautiful and her eyes are peridot.
 What a vain cow!

 It's not a description designed to get readers to warm to the heroine.
-90% of readers will be women who feel insecure about their looks, and they won't identify with a women who knows she's absolutely gorgeous.
+90% of readers will be women who feel insecure about their looks, and they won't identify with a woman who knows she's absolutely gorgeous.
 There's nothing wrong with a stunning heroine, but let others tell her how good she looks, rather than making her blow her own trumpet.

 Here's an example of how that might be achieved: